chrcjohn/-Neural_Network_Charity_Analysis/README.md

 For this project, the data scientist team conducted the following:

-Preprocessed Data for a Neural Network Model
+>Preprocessed Data for a Neural Network Model

-Compiled, Trained, and Evaluated the Model
+>Compiled, Trained, and Evaluated the Model

-Saved model weights and saved the results to file Optimized the Model and made comparisons to other machine learning models
+>Saved model weights and saved the results to file

-Since funding relies primarily factors such as success and ability to pay back (related sometimes), we decided the target for our model is success since it is charity based.
-To reach our output, we initially included all data but binned 2 columns: classification, and application type to minimize observation errors.
-Once completed, it was standard procedure with splitting the data set, scaling, and then fitting the data.
-Our initial neural network is shown below.
-Data was also saved every 5 epochs.

-Since funding relies primarily factors such as success and ability to pay back (related sometimes), we decided the target for our model is success since it is charity based.
-To reach our output, we initially included all data but binned 2 columns: classification, and application type to minimize observation errors.
-Once completed, it was standard procedure with splitting the data set, scaling, and then fitting the data.
-Our initial neural network is shown below.
-Data was also saved every 5 epochs.
+>Summary

+## Preprocessed Data for a Neural Network Model
+Data Prepared for a Neural Network Model The Model Was Computed, Trained, and Evaluated Added model weights and results to a file. model optimization and comparisons with different machine learning models EIN and NAME columns have been removed.
+Columns with more than 10 unique values were grouped Categorical variables were coded using one-hot coding.
+Preprocessed data is split into features and target sequences .The preprocessed data is divided into a training data set and a test data set.
+Numbers were normalized with the StandardScaler() module

+We determined that since our strategy is based on charity and funding is mostly dependent on performance and repayment capacity (which are occasionally related), the aim should be success.
+In order to reduce observation errors, we initially included all data for our report but binned two columns: categorization and application type.
+Once finished, the process of dividing the data set, scaling it, and then fitting the data was routine.
+The image below is our first neural network.
+Every five epochs, data was also saved.

+## Compiled, Trained, and Evaluated the Model

-To improve our model several appraoches were taken.
-Removed 2 columns that may not provide relevant information such as 'Use case other' and 'Affil other', additional layers were then added with more neurons, and lastly, some of the activation functions of the hidden layers are changed to sigmoid.
-While each iteration of the new NN is an overall improvement from the first model, its important to note that our 2nd model performed the best with an accuracy of 72%.
+Multiple approaches were used to enhance our model.
+Additional layers with more neurons were then added, 2 columns that would not provide pertinent information, such as "Use case other" and "Affil other," were removed, and finally, part of the hidden layers' activation functions were altered to sigmoid.
+It's crucial to note that our second model fared the best with an accuracy of 72%, even if each iteration of the new NN represents an overall improvement over the previous model.Number of layers, number of neurons per layer and activation function are defined.An output layer with an activation function is created.
+I have the output of the structure of the model and have model loss and accuracy issues.
+Model weights are saved every 5 epochs.
+Results are saved in HDF5 files

 ```
  Model 1 optimization